-Marcus Dean represents clients in matters relating to insurance coverage, commercial litigation, automobile litigation and premises liability, including providing counsel in multimillion dollar lawsuits.
-He advises clients to resolve claims involving arson, fraud, breach of contract, negligence and many other insurance-related and commercial disputes.
+Marcus Dean represents clients in matters relating to insurance coverage, commercial litigation, automobile litigation and premises liability, including providing counsel in multimillion-dollar lawsuits.
+He advises clients in the resolution of claims involving arson, fraud, breach of contract, negligence and many other insurance-related and commercial disputes.

 Marcus represents national and regional insurance companies, hotels, trucking companies, building owners and managers and business owners.
 He also conducts depositions for high-level insurance executives and business professionals.

 Marcus has successfully tried cases, obtained summary judgment and argued motions for his clients in state and federal courts.
 He is also experienced in handling cases in magistrate courts.